GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 (e.g. on the last iteration of a loop) then you'll want to set a conditional snapshot location.

+You can generally inspect the values of variables in your own code.
+(In this example, that's code in the `com.google.gct.tutorial package`.)
+However, due to security restrictions in the App Engine sandbox, you won't be able to delve as deeply into system classes such as `java.util.HashMap` or `javax.servlet.http.HttpServletRequest` as you would in a local debugger.
+These restrictions are reduced, though not completely eliminated, when running on MVMs or GCE.

 ### Close the debugger